easierbycode/luascript/README.md

   Maybe ECMAScript Harmony will provide tools to make this more viable;

-* goto statements may be implemented, but are not supported on first versions;
+* goto statements may be implemented, but are not supported currently;

 ### STDLIB limitations